Why right now is the best time to book a trip to Sydney

 Events to keep in mind

 There's also a few noteworthy events in Sydney you'll want to be on the lookout for, namely Vivid Sydney.
-This event blends art, performance, music and technology into one, offering festival goers the opportunity to listen to panels, hear their favorite artists live and even watch the iconic Handa Opera, an outdoor performance that takes place with the Sydney Harbor as its backdrop.
+This event blends art, performance, music and technology into one, offering festival goers the opportunity to listen to panels, hear their favorite artists live and even watch the iconic Handa Opera, an outdoor performance that takes place with the Sydney Harbor as its backdrop (this year's production is of "West Side Story").

 There are plenty more events after April.
 These include the Sydney Comedy Festival, the Sydney Writers' Festival, the Hunter Valley Food and Wine Festival, the Rolex Sydney Hobart Yacht Race and the ATP Cup.